What’s the secret to getting people to do your bidding?

 “Hurry, before your competitors get their hands on this technology.”

 A final word (of warning)

 These principles are so powerful – often resulting in an automatic, mindless compliance – that Cialdini refers to them as weapons.
-You may find this hard to believe, because it seems people have gotten savvier.
+You may find this hard to believe because it seems people have gotten savvier.

 Yet these principles still work.

-In the great words of Peter Parker’s grandpa, “With great power comes great responsibility.”
+In the great words of Peter Parker’s uncle, “With great power comes great responsibility.”
 Because of their influence, the principles must be used with care, and should never be used to manipulate.
 Doing so could lead prospects to distrust and dislike you, whereas using these techniques ethically and sensibly will leave you with have happier customers.

 You can – and should – test these persuasion tools in your own email campaigns (And let us know what results you get!).